-macOS Mojave 10.14 brought out system-wide support for a fully functional Dark Mode, a super handy feature that creates a distraction-free working environment on your Mac that’s not just easy on the eyes, but ensures your own content like photos is front and center.
+The September 2018 release of the macOS Mojave 10.14 software brought system-wide support for a fully functional Dark Mode to your Mac.
+This impressive feature creates a distraction-free working environment that isn’t just easier on the eyes, but also ensures that your own content, like photos and videos, is front and center.

-With Light and Dark Mode, Mac customers at long last have a choice between two distinct looks that bring appropriate styling to the critical parts of the Mac user interface.
+With Light and Dark modes, Mac owners at long last have a choice between two distinct looks that bring appropriate styling to the critical parts of the desktop user interface.

 A dramatic new look

 OS X Yosemite brought limited dark styling to the Dock, the menu bar and Spotlight Search.

 Mojave’s Dark Mode has replaced that limited Yosemite functionality by turning the whole user interface dark, including your desktop wallpaper.

 As a result, your own content, such as photos and documents, pops out in Dark Mode.

 Dark Mode and Dynamic Desktop complement each other

 If you tend to work on your Mac during the night or in a poorly-lit room, macOS Mojave’s new Dark Mode will definitely make staring at the screen easier on the eyes.